WolframResearch/WolframWebEngineForPython/README.md

 optional arguments:
   -h, --help           show this help message and exit --port PORT          Insert the port.
+  --domain DOMAIN      Insert the domain.
   --kernel KERNEL      Insert the kernel path.
   --poolsize POOLSIZE  Insert the kernel pool size.
   --cached             The server will cache the WL input expression.
   --lazy               The server will start the kernels on the first request.
-  --index              The file name to search for folder index.
+  --index INDEX        The file name to search for folder index.
 ```

 #### path